-Mike Pence is the Indiana governor who became vice president of the United States on January 20, 2017 under President Donald Trump.
+Mike Pence is the former Indiana governor who became the vice president of the United States on January 20, 2017 under President Donald Trump.

 Michael Richard Pence was born in Indiana and attended Hanover College in the same state, graduating with a history degree in 1981.
 He earned his J.D. from Indiana University School of Law in 1986.
 Pence was only 29 when he first ran for Congress, losing to Democratic Rep. Philip Sharp in 1988.
 (He lost to Sharp again in 1990.)
 In 1989 he began his own political talk radio program that was syndicated across Indiana, and when he ran again for Congress in 2000, his media popularity helped him seal the win.

 Youthful and handsome, with a shock of white hair, Mike Pence was reelected 5 times.
 He served 12 years in Congress in all (2001-2013), developing a reputation as firmly conservative and not afraid of a fight.
 He has often described himself as “a Christian, a conservative and a Republican, in that order.”
 (Roll Call said “His rhetoric has a punchiness that may fairly be labeled ‘attack dog’ in style,” and Pence once described his own radio speaking style as “Rush Limbaugh on decaf.”)

 In 2012 he left Congress and was elected governor of Indiana, where he immediately cut taxes and eliminated the state’s inheritance tax entirely.
 He was preparing to run for re-election in 2016 when Donald Trump chose him as his candidate for vice president, just days before the Republican convention in July.
 Trump and Pence ran against Hillary Clinton and Tim Kaine in the general election on November 8, 2016, scoring a surprising upset victory.
 Trump and Pence took office the following year, with Pence succeeding Joe Biden in the office of vice president.

 Mike Pence is the 48th U.S. vice president; Donald Trump is the 45th president… Mike Pence met his wife, the former Karen Batten, in a Christian fellowship at Hanover College.
 They were married in 1985 and have three children: Michael (b.
 1992), Charlotte (b.
 1994) and Audrey (b.
 1995).